 Timber rattlers prey on small mammals such as mice, rats, squirrels, and chipmunks.
 They also eat small birds, other reptiles, and amphibians.

 These snakes are excellent climbers.
-In fact, timber rattlers have been found in trees at heights of more than 80 feet.
-Source
+Timber rattlers have been found in trees at heights of more than 80 feet.

 How Dangerous Are Timber Rattlesnakes?